 The federal bankruptcy exemptions protect a certain amount of your property when you file for bankruptcy.
 If you can "exempt" property in a Chapter 7 bankruptcy, the Chapter 7 trustee cannot sell it to pay your creditors.
 In Chapter 13 bankruptcy, you don't have to pay your creditors through your bankruptcy plan to keep exempt property—you pay only the value of property that you can't protect with a bankruptcy exemption.

-Read on to learn whether you can use the federal bankruptcy exemptions, and if you can't, how you'll still have the federal nonbankruptcy exemptions available to you.
+Read on to learn whether you can use the federal bankruptcy exemptions, and if you can't, how you can use state exemptions and federal nonbankruptcy exemptions.

-Each state has its own set of state bankruptcy exemptions that protect a bankruptcy filer's property from creditors in bankruptcy.
-Many states require their citizens to use their own state exemption system.
-Some states allow bankruptcy filers a choice between their state exemption system and the federal exemptions.
-If you live in one of these states you must choose the system that will work best for you—you can't mix and match from both lists.
+Each state has a set of state bankruptcy exemptions that protect a bankruptcy filer's property from creditors in bankruptcy.
+Many states require their citizens to use their state exemption system.
+However, some states allow bankruptcy filers a choice between their state exemption system and the federal exemptions.
+If you live in one of these states, you must choose the system that will work best for you—you can't mix and match from both lists.

 Currently, the following states offer you a choice and allow you to use federal exemptions: Alaska, Arkansas, Connecticut, District of Columbia, Hawaii, Kentucky, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, Washington, and Wisconsin.